 If you are experiencing emotional distress because of your employer, you may be entitled to compensation.
 But, compensation is possible only in certain instances.
 In most situations, it needs to be proven that you suffered from discrimination, harassment, or retaliation.
 The retaliation may have been a suspension or termination, for example.
 In connection to the suspension or termination, emotional distress may have occurred.
-Discuss your situation with an Ohio employment lawyer to understand your options.
+Discuss your situation with our Ohio employment lawyers to understand your options.

 What Is Emotional Distress?

 If you are wondering what emotional distress is, it is when there is anguish, humiliation, or extreme anger because of the conduct of another individual, typically it is triggered by a trauma, either emotional or physical.
 It is sometimes also referred to as emotional harm or mental suffering.

 A sufferer of emotional distress may experience any of the following:

 - Insomnia or difficulty sleeping

 When you are working in a toxic environment, traumatic events can occur.
 Discrimination, retaliation, and sexual harassment, for example, can result in emotional distress.

 Workplace retaliation is when a higher up takes revenge against an individual who, as an employee, has done something they are legally allowed to do.
 Examples of employee legal rights that have been met with retaliation in the past are reporting misconduct of an employer or complaining about employee mistreatments.
 It is illegal for the employer to meet these legal measures with actions that make an employee’s life unpleasant and stressful.

 How Do You Define a Hostile Work Environment?